aces/Loris/modules/server_processes_manager/README.md

 ## Purpose

-The server processes manager module is used to get information about processes that were launched asynchronously by other LORIS modules
+The server processes manager module is used to get information about processes that were launched asynchronously by other LORIS modules.

 ## Intended Users

-The only user that should have access to this module is the person in charge of the administration of the LORIS website
+The LORIS system administrator(s) should be the only user(s) that should have access to this module.

 ## Scope

-This module displays the information relevant to the asynchronous processes (active and inactive) launched by other modules.
+This module displays the information relevant to the asynchronous processes (currently running or not) launched by other modules.
 The properties displayed for each process are as follows:

 - The internal LORIS process ID for the process